hudson-gore/24F-Project/database-files/README.md

 # `database-files` Folder

-TODO: Put some notes here about how this works.  include how to re-bootstrap the db.

 1) Data Base Creation:
     - The sql file first drops the database if it exists and creates a fresh one named NetWorkHub
     - This ensurees a clean slate from the database